angular/angular/aio/content/guide/ivy-compatibility-examples.md

 By default, `@ContentChildren` queries have the `descendants` flag set to `false`.

-Previously, "descendants" referred to "descendant directives".
+In the previous rendering engine, "descendants" referred to "descendant directives".
 An element could be a match as long as there were no other directives between the element and the requesting directive.
 This made sense for directives with nesting like tabs, where nested tab directives might not be desirable to match.
 However, this caused surprising behavior for users because adding an unrelated directive like `ngClass` to a wrapper element could invalidate query results.